Life and Dirt Biking

 For God gave us a spirit not of fear but of power and love and self-control.
 (2 Tim 1:7, ESV)

 The Latin proverb audentes fortuna iuvat (“fortune favors the bold”) is the motto of many military units around the world, and for good reason.
-Courage can’t always avert all disaster, but it can give you a fighting chance to come out the other side in one piece.
+Courage can’t avert all disaster, but it can give you a fighting chance to come out the other side in one piece.

 Therefore you also must be ready, for the Son of Man is coming at an hour you do not expect.
 (Mt 24:44, ESV)